5. Line Basics - Line Weight

 LEVEL 2 ASSIGNMENT - Loose Sketch of a Landscape, or Building, Adding Line Weight

-LEVEL 3 ASSIGNMENT - Loose Sketch of a Rhinoceros, adding Line Weight
+LEVEL 3 ASSIGNMENT - Loose Sketch of Pedestrians, adding Line Weight

 Comments